scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 * Inter-AS links MTU are normally under the joint control of the administrators of the two ASes involved and therefore equally predictable.

-Should the inter-AS link MTU be unpredictable (e.g. because the inter-AS link is deployed as an overlay), then the link's MTU MUST be configured statically to a conservative value.
+Should the inter-AS link MTU be unpredictable (e.g., because the inter-AS link is deployed as an overlay), then the link's MTU MUST be configured statically to a conservative value.
 For a UDP/IP underlay, 1232 is a safe value.

 ## Packet Fragmentation {#fragmentation}

 The SCION network layer does not support packet fragmentation; not even at the source endpoint.
 Upper layer protocols and applications MUST comply with the MTU of the paths that they use.

-SCION is agnostic to datagram fragmentation by the underlay network layer (e.g. used for intra-AS communication).
+SCION is agnostic to datagram fragmentation by the underlay network layer (e.g., used for intra-AS communication).
 Implementations SHOULD allow MTU discovery mechanisms such as {{RFC4821}} to be enabled in the underlay and avoid fragmentation.
 For inter-AS links, using a different configuration is the joint decision of the administrators of the two ASes involved.
 For intra-AS interfaces using a different configuration is the choice of that AS's administrator alone.

 ## SCION IP Gateway {#sig}